LostArtefacts/TRX/README.md

 - added per-level customizable water color (with customizable blue component)
 - changed internal game memory limit from 3.5 MB to 16 MB
 - changed moveable limit from 256 to 10240
+- changed maximum textures from 2048 to 8192
+- changed maximum texture pages from 32 to 128
 - changed input method to DirectInput
 - fixed inability to switch Control keys during shimmy
 - fixed skipping FMVs triggering inventory